mattermost/mattermost-handbook/contributors/join-us/localization.md

 See the section on [translation quality](https://handbook.mattermost.com/contributors/join-us/localization#translation-quality) for further details.

-**Tip:** We encourage translators to add additional languages.
-We warm welcome new languages or regional variants.
+**Tip:** We encourage translators to help us support additional languages and regional variants.

 ### Review translation rules written by localization leads, when applicable